dnschneid/crouton/README.md

 firstborn, probably.
 If you've already signed it for contributing to Chromium or Chromium OS, you're already done.

-If you don't know what to do with your time as an official Contributor, here's some suggestions:
+If you don't know what to do with your time as an official Contributor, keep in mind that crouton is maintenance-only and will only be accepting a limited amount of changes.
+That having been said, here's some suggestions:

   * Really like a certain desktop environment?
-Fork crouton, add the target, and create a pull request.
+Fork crouton, add the target, and let people know in the discussions area.
-  * Feel like hacking around with Chromium OS integration?
-Fork crouton, improve integration, and create a pull request.
   * Is your distro underrepresented?
 Want to contribute to the elusive and mythical beast known as "croagh"?
-Fork crouton, add the distro, and create a pull request.
+Fork crouton, add the distro, and people will come.
   * Discovered a bug lurking within the scripts, or a papercut that bothers you just enough to make you want to actually do something about it?
 You guessed
     it: fork crouton, fix everything, and create a pull request.